sun-ruiheng/Football/README.md

 # Football

+June 2023 update: The API has stopped working, or changed the way it works.
+This website doesn't work anymore (for now)!

 A website for information on matches, players, results, and maybe more, using a simple and convenient API.
 It's my first time using an API in a project that isn't a spoonfed tutorial, so I'm really trying to figure out various functions and exploring the wild possibilities of APIs.
 Also, my friends (some of them) and I love football, so why not, right?